mozilla/version-control-tools/docs/hgmozilla/installing.rst

    could result in arbitrary client-side code execution when pulling from repositories.

+   Mercurial versions before 4.7.2 have a possible out-of-bounds memory access that could result in security issues.

-   Version 4.6.1 or newer should always be used.
+   Version 4.7.2 or newer should always be used.

 Mercurial makes a major *X.Y* release every three months, typically around the first of the month.
 Release months are February, May, August, and